Is the formation of primordial black holes from single-field inflation compatible with standard cosmology?: The Timeline of the universe

-The lightly shaded magenta area labeled as the event horizon encapsulates everything observable from our current location throughout the entire chronology of the universe, extending indefinitely into the future.
-Objects and events outside this region, bounded by the equation $\chi_{\textrm{eh}}(t) = \int_t^{t_{\textrm{end}}} \frac{dt^{\prime}}{a(t^{\prime})}$, will remain forever invisible to us and will have no impact on our observations.

-The particle horizon, represented by the blue lines corresponding to $\chi_{\textrm{ph}}(t) = \int_{0}^{t} \frac{dt^{\prime}}{a(t^{\prime})}$, denotes the distance light could have traveled since the initial time, defining the extent of the observable universe at any given moment.
-It is notable that the interval marked by the intersection of the present moment line and the blue lines corresponds to the width of the past light cone depicted at the diagram's base.
-Additionally, we observe that the blue lines correspond to regions associated with infinite redshift.

-Finally, for completeness, in Fig.\,\ref{fig:HorizonProblem} we also show, in addition to the past, the future of the universe, taking into account the present accelerating expansion driven by dark energy.
-Notice that the comoving Hubble sphere shrinks to a point.
-This phenomenon is a direct consequence of the accelerating expansion of the universe: as the rate of expansion increases, galaxies that are already receding from us will do so at an accelerating rate.
-Eventually, this will lead to a situation where regions of space not gravitationally bound to us, such as distant galaxies, will move beyond our observable horizon, effectively creating an `island universe' confined to our local gravitationally bound structures.

-In conclusion, inside the comoving Hubble radius, regions are causally connected, meaning that they can influence each other via light signals or other causal interactions.
+An important point for our discussion is that inside the comoving Hubble radius, regions are causally connected, meaning that they can influence each other via light signals or other causal interactions.
 Outside this radius, regions are receding from each other faster than the speed of light because of the expansion of the universe, making them causally disconnected.

-The horizontal dashed line at the bottom of the plot in Fig.\,\ref{fig:HorizonProblem} indicates the recombination time, representing the epoch in the history of the universe when electrons and protons combined to form neutral hydrogen atoms.
-Shortly after recombination, photon decoupling occurred---an epoch when photons became free to travel through space.
-Before photon decoupling, photons were tightly coupled to charged particles in the ionized plasma, constantly scattering and preventing light from freely propagating through space.
-After recombination, photons were able to decouple and travel freely, giving rise to the CMB radiation we observe today.
-Recombination and photon decoupling occurred around the same redshift, approximately at $z_{\textrm{rec}} = 1090$.

-In Fig.\,\ref{fig:HorizonProblemZoom}, we zoom in on the evolution of the comoving Hubble radius during the period of recombination.

-Notice that we changed the units of comoving distances from Gly to Mpc.
-This zoom allows us to highlight the period of matter-radiation equality---that is, the epoch in the cosmological history of the universe when the energy density contributed by matter becomes equal to the energy density contributed by radiation---occurring at a redshift $z_{\textrm{eq}} = 3402$.

-On the upper $x$-axis, we indicate, for each value of the comoving distance $\lambda$, the corresponding comoving wavenumber calculated as $k=2\pi/\lambda$.
-The main point of this analysis is to emphasize that small scales characterized by $k\gtrsim 0.05$ Mpc$^{-1}$ lie within the comoving Hubble horizon at the time of matter-radiation equality.
-Physically, these small scales are in causal contact at the time of matter-radiation equality, and their subsequent evolution under the influence of gravity seeds the large-scale structure of the observed universe.
-After matter-radiation equality, the universe became matter-dominated, allowing perturbations to grow via gravitational instability, leading to the formation of the structures we see today.